osamsam321/sbot/README.md

 ### Basic Query

-Specifiy a chat template to use and add your query.
+Specifiy a chat template name to use and add your query.
 Your query will be added inside of your placeholder and content defined in the chat template.

 **Usage**:
 ```sh